The kettlebell is a simple piece of fitness equipment that has been around for centuries.

 - Your legs are straight on the ground, with a slight bend to the knees.

 - Among the biggest mistakes people make when crunching, is shortening their spine.
 Keep your spine long while crunching in order to give your abdominal muscles room to flatten (instead of bulging out like a punching bag).

 - 10 reps on each side.

 - Bend the knee opposite from the hand holding the dumbbell.

 - No wild movement necessary – it’s more about depth.
 Concentrate on flattening the waistline and engaging your side oblique muscle.

 Russian Twist with Skip Variation

 - 20 reps total.

 - Russian Twists are helpful to do because they mimic some of the actual movements of daily life, such as reaching for your seatbelt, etc.

-- Watch the video below to understand the “skip,” which is setting the kettlebell down, twisting, then picking it up again.
+- Watch the video provided with this article to understand the “skip,” which is setting the kettlebell down, twisting, then picking it up again.

 - Keep the feet elevated off of the ground.
 To protect your lower back, keep the navel pulled in tightly the entire time.

 - This is a variation of the Farmer’s-Carry exercise, popular in CrossFit classes.

 - Hold a kettlebell up over your head and walk.
 However, instead of normal walking, you flex your foot as you step out, then point your toe and raise your heel as you step off the ground.